gwoo/hap/README.md

 ## Usage
 	Usage of hap:
 	  -all=false: Use ALL the hosts.
-	  -h="": Individual host to use for commands.
+	  -host="": Individual host to use for commands.
-		 If empty, the default or a random host is used.
-	  -v=false: Verbose flag to print output
+	  -v=false: Verbose flag to print command log.

 	Available Commands:
 	hap build		Run the builds and commands from the Hapfile. hap c <command>		Run an arbitrary command on the remote host. hap create <name>	Create a new Hapfile at <name>. hap exec <script>	Execute a script on the remote host. hap init		Initialize a new remote host. hap push		Push current repo to the remote.

 ## License
 The BSD License http://opensource.org/licenses/bsd-license.php.